WakiMak/trentent.github.io-forked/_posts/2017-03-08-citrix-workspace-environment-manager-second-impressions.md

 Executing this command does result in checking to see if the computer is a member of a specific group.Â The only caveat is the user account that logs on must have permissions within AD to check group memberships.Â Which is usually granted.Â And in my case, it is so this command works.

-Next on the Group Policy Preference is the â€˜AND - ORâ€™.Â We have the filter condition now that ensures these values will only be applied if the computer is in a certain group.Â Now we need the value to apply if the user is a member of a certain group.
+Next on the Group Policy Preference is the 'AND - OR'.Â We have the filter condition now that ensures these values will only be applied if the computer is in a certain group.Â Now we need the value to apply if the user is a member of a certain group.

 An easy solution might be to create a super-group "HungAppTimeout" or some such and add all the groups I want that value to apply to that group. Â Another alternative is we can 'configure' each user group with the 'server must belong to group' filter and that should satisfy the same requirements. Â I chose this route for our evaluation of WEM to avoid creating large swaths of groups simply for the purpose of applying a single registry entry.

-Instead of doing the â€˜ORâ€™, we select the individual groups that this check would be against and actually specify that we apply this settings to that group.
+Instead of doing the 'OR', we select the individual groups that this check would be against and actually specify that we apply this settings to that group.

-To do that we add each group to the â€˜Configured Usersâ€™:
+To do that we add each group to the 'Configured Users':

 <img class="aligncenter size-full wp-image-2056" src="http://theorypc.ca/wp-content/uploads/2017/03/wem16.png" alt="" width="1390" height="652" srcset="http://theorypc.ca/wp-content/uploads/2017/03/wem16.png 1390w, http://theorypc.ca/wp-content/uploads/2017/03/wem16-300x141.png 300w, http://theorypc.ca/wp-content/uploads/2017/03/wem16-768x360.png 768w" sizes="(max-width: 1390px) 100vw, 1390px" />

-And then for each group, under â€˜Assignmentâ€™ we apply our setting with the filter:
+And then for each group, under 'Assignment' we apply our setting with the filter:

 <img class="aligncenter size-full wp-image-2057" src="http://theorypc.ca/wp-content/uploads/2017/03/wem17.png" alt="" width="1390" height="710" srcset="http://theorypc.ca/wp-content/uploads/2017/03/wem17.png 1390w, http://theorypc.ca/wp-content/uploads/2017/03/wem17-300x153.png 300w, http://theorypc.ca/wp-content/uploads/2017/03/wem17-768x392.png 768w" sizes="(max-width: 1390px) 100vw, 1390px" />